YancyKahn/CoA/README.md

-# CoA: Context-Aware based Chain of Attack for Multi-Turn Dialogue LLM
+# CoA: Assessing the Resistance of Multi-Turn Interrogation on LLMs

 ---